 With additional capital, the original founders have been able to increasingly focus on both design and customer service with fewer distractions.

-Thus, the number and range of compound bows, along with their IPO speed rating, has steadily increased along with its accelerating sales.
+Thus, the number and range of compound bows, along with their IPO speed rating, has steadily increased along with their accelerating sales.
 Renowned bow designer Kevin Strother is a large part of the new bow designs with releases that please the brand ambassadors who follow each new product with interest.

 Here are our Top 3 Obsession Bows: